-The Muldiarcos project will integrate ordering and delivery of formatted satellite imagery in a common, robust interface with relevant met-ocean data from both non-commercial and commercial sources.
+The Muldiarcos project has integrated ordering and delivery of formatted satellite imagery in a common, robust interface with relevant met-ocean data from both non-commercial and commercial sources.

 Users and their needs

-Two main user categories will be approached during the project, offshore oil and gas and commercial shipping represented by the cruise operators.
+Two main user categories have been involved during the project, offshore oil and gas and commercial shipping represented by the cruise operators.

-The key users for the demonstration project are both Norweigian, but they operate on a global scale.
+The key users for the demonstration project are both Norwegian, but they operate on a global scale.

 Service/ system concept

-The intended solution will be to integrate existing service offerings from KSAT and StormGeo into an end-to-end service chain.
-This chain will be based on an integrated use of navigation and Earth observation where the vessel position and planned route is the baseline for providing access to data and information.
+The MULDIARCOS solution has integrated existing service offerings from KSAT and StormGeo into an end-to-end service chain.
+The chain is based on an integrated use of navigation and Earth observation where the vessel position and planned route is the baseline for providing access to data and information.

 KSAT has ordering, downlink and processing capabilities for all the commercial and free SAR satellites in orbit today.
 SAR satellite imagery from these sources can, in addition to be used for detection and monitoring of sea ice, be used for environmental monitoring (oil spill detection) and increased maritime domain awareness (vessel detection) on a global scale.

-StormGeo has both a met-ocean web interface, Metocean 5, and a routing on-board solution, StormGeo On-board/BonVoyageSystem (BVS).
-Metocean 5 is mostly targeting Marine activity in the Oil & Gas segment, but also recently Offshore Renewables market.
-BVS has mainly been used by shipping industry, with focus on low bandwidth adaption of data and less focus on high resolution services, but by improving content and functionality it will also be able to use for vessels supporting other types of marine operations like exploration/drilling, cable & pipeline lay and cruise traffic in Arctic.
-Metocean 5 has started to test using satellite information from polar orbiting sources as part of the decision support.
+StormGeo has both a met-ocean web interface, Vortex, and a routing on-board solution, StormGeo On-board/BonVoyageSystem (BVS).
+Vortex has mostly targeted Marine activity in the Oil & Gas segment, but also recently the Offshore Renewables market.
+BVS has mainly been used by the shipping industry, with focus on low bandwidth adoption of data and less focus on high-resolution services, but by improving content and functionality it can also be used for vessels supporting other types of marine operations like exploration/drilling, cable & pipeline lay and cruise traffic in the Arctic.

-This project will enable a streamlined handling of multi-mission satellite sources in both the Metocean 5 and BVS solution.
+This project has enabled a streamlined handling of multi-mission satellite sources in both the Vortex and BVS solution.
 By making satellite information provided by KSAT more accessible, easier to order and better displayed in relation to other arctic risk factors, the operational picture becomes more complete and it will be faster and easier to make critical operational decisions.

 Space Added Value

-The space assets utilized in the proposed system will mainly be earth observation data from SAR and optical satellites.
-The main goal is to demonstrate a streamlined end-to-end ordering and delivery process of imagery from a variety of satellites.
-Although it is anticipated that Sentinel-1a/1b will be the most important imaging sensors in the demonstration, it will also be important to include commercial SAR sources to demonstrate the complete sensor suite normally used in targeted market.
-The commercial SAR satellites include RADARSAT-2, COSMO-SkyMed, RISAT-1 and TerraSAR-X. In addition, Sentinel-2, NPOESS and Landsat optical data will be ingested in the system.
+The space assets utilized in the implemented service have mainly been earth observation data from SAR and optical satellites.
+The main goal has been to demonstrate a streamlined end-to-end ordering and delivery process of imagery from a variety of satellites.
+Although Sentinel-1a/1b have been the most important imaging sensors in the demonstrations, commercial SAR sources have also been utilised to demonstrate the complete sensor suite normally used in the targeted market.

-Satellite telecommunication will be used to transfer the data to vessels in remote locations.
-Depending on availability at the time of demonstration, the satellite communication solution best suited for the vessel operations will be utilized for communication with the vessel.
-The satellite imagery will be formatted according to the available communication bandwidth and related cost.
+Satellite telecommunication has been used to transfer the data to vessels in remote locations.
+Depending on availability at the time of demonstrations, the satellite communication solution best suited for the vessel operations was utilized for communication with the vessel.
+The satellite imagery was formatted according to the available communication bandwidth and related cost.

-Satellite navigation will of course be an important part of the vessel operations.
-The demonstration will utilize the vessel positions and planned route to evaluate and plan satellite scheduling.
-In addition, satellite AIS information will be used to analyse vessel traffic and ice routing in the operations area, and vessel positions at the time of satellite imagery will be indicated to ease the image-to-ground referencing.
+Satellite navigation was an important part of the vessel operations.
+The demonstrations utilized the vessel positions and planned route to evaluate and plan satellite scheduling.
+In addition, satellite AIS information was important to analyse vessel traffic and ice routing in the operations area, and vessel positions at the time of satellite imagery will be indicated to ease the image-to-ground referencing.